michaelthielemans/Second-Brain/Project Hosting/Puppet/Install puppet-client (agent).md

 ## Adjust the puppet-client configuration
 ```
 vim /etc/puppetlabs/puppet/puppet.conf
 ```

-Puppet uses four configuration sections in its puppet.conf file:
+***Puppet uses four configuration sections in its puppet.conf file:

+- **Main:**
-·       main is the global section used by all commands and services.
+	is the global section used by all commands and services.
 It can be overridden by the other sections.
+- **Master:**
-·       master is used by the primary Puppet server service and the Puppet Server ca command.
+	is used by the primary Puppet server service and the Puppet Server ca command.
+- **Agent**
-·       agent is used by the Puppet agent service.
+	is used by the Puppet agent service.
+- **User:**
-·       user is used by the Puppet apply command_
+	is used by the Puppet apply command_

 The main section will apply to all run modes, but agent will only apply to the given run mode.